Last Updated on June 16, 2021

-We have been wanting to try paddle boarding for SO long.
-We finally were able to try it this summer in New Denver.
+We have been wanting to try paddleboarding for SO long.
+In New Denver, we were finally able to try it.
 We were immediately addicted and cannot wait to get back on the water again.
 I was surprised how easy it was to paddleboard; I had thought it would take a bit more learning!

 A TON Of Hiking

 My sister does a lot of traveling with us.
 If Darcy isn’t able to come along, you can bet that she will jump at the chance to come on an adventure.
-Last year after visiting Mayne Island, we decided that each year we had to fit in a sisters trip to a new island off the mainland of Vancouver.
-It is always so wonderful to have some quiet (away from the kids and Darcy haha), get a solid night sleep and have that one-on-one time with my twin.
-Galiano was a great getway, and included a rustic cabin in the woods, incredible hiking rewards, and a red-legged frog that shared our outdoor shower.
+Last year after visiting Mayne Island, we decided that each year we had to fit in a sister’s trip to a new island off the mainland of Vancouver.
+It is always so wonderful to have some quiet (away from the kids and Darcy haha), get a solid night’s sleep, and have that one-on-one time with my twin.
+Galiano was a great getaway and included a rustic cabin in the woods, incredible hiking rewards, and a red-legged frog that shared our outdoor shower.

 Camping as a family makes some fantastic memories.
-Our kids asked to go camping again and again this summer.
-Jacob asked me so much morning after morning that it made me book one more weekend away camping at the Gold Creek campsite at Alouette lake.
-We have been camping at Alouette a couple times before, but always at the main campsite.
+Our kids asked to go camping, again and again, this summer.
+Jacob asked me so many times, morning after morning that it made me book one more weekend away camping at the Gold Creek campsite at Alouette lake.
+We have been camping at Alouette a couple of times before, but always at the main campsite.

 The Night Sky